 What is an abstract reasoning test?

 Abstract reasoning tests cover all types of logical or conceptual tests and can include diagrammatic or inductive reasoning tests.
 The abstract reasoning test assesses your ability to solve abstract problems.
-This is normally by asking you to identify relationships between shapes or figures, find rules or similarities and then use this evidence to establish an answer or continue the sequence.
-As these tests are not necessarily something you’ll have come across before, it is really useful to familiarise yourself with the format of the questions and answers prior to your interview.
+This is normally done by asking you to identify relationships between shapes or figures, find rules or similarities, and then use this evidence to establish an answer or continue the sequence.
+As these tests are not necessarily something you’ll have come across before, it is really useful to familiarise yourself with the format of the questions and answers before your interview.

 What is the format of an abstract reasoning test?

 Abstract reasoning tests normally provide multiple options to a question, it is up to you to find the rules to apply across the sequence.
 Questions are often shown as a series of diagrams or images, which you then match to complete the rule.
-As with most aptitude tests, they are normally timed which makes it more pressured.
-So where possible, stick to the one question per minute rule!
+As with most aptitude tests, they are normally timed which makes them more pressured.
+So where possible, stick to the one-question-per-minute rule!
 They are designed to be difficult and some questions even increase in complexity as the test goes on, but this is all to help employers identify potential in candidates.

 Why do employers use abstract reasoning tests?